2202Programming/Mercy/README.md

 These code files are designed to _help_ people solve a problem, not to solve a problem.
 Please don't use these files if you are learning to program and it matches your assignment.
 That defeats the purpose of learning.

 ## Contributing Guide
 All functions that are added are required to be in their own folders, and that folder should have everything the function needs to work, if it is not in the standard library for that language.
-Each folder should also contain a README that has the authors name, date it was created, a version, what language it was made in, and any other information about the function.
+Each folder should also contain a README that has the author's name, date it was created, a version, what language it was made in, and any other information about the function.
 If it is a specific algorithm please provide a link to Wikipedia, or some other resource.

 All contributions are welcome.
 This section is mostly a protocol on how we deal with cases where two people want to submit helpers that do a similar function.